MattArnold/matt-arnold.com/src/blog/2004-10-08-ask-me-three-questions.md

 original_url: 'https://nemorathwald.dreamwidth.org/24481.html'
 userpic: ../userpics/_.jpg
 ---
-A meme lifted from Ask me 3 questions, no more no less.
+A meme lifted from dawnwolfAsk me 3 questions, no more no less.
 Ask me anything you want, and I will answer truthfully and fully.
 Then I want you to go to your journal, and copy and paste this, allowing your friends (including me) to ask you anything.

 ## Comments